ngzhili/financial-dashboard/README.md

 A streamlit web application to view stock prices, charts and news.

-The application uses yfinance and yahoo_fin libary APIs to obtain stock information to be displayed in the streamlit interface.
+The application uses yfinance and yahoo_fin library APIs to obtain stock information to be displayed in the streamlit interface.